PanditDharmendra/PanditDharmendra/README.md

 # 👋 Hi, I'm Dharmendra Pandit!

 Welcome to my GitHub profile!
 I'm an aspiring Machine learning, Deep learning specialist, and AI enthusiast dedicated to solving complex problems and building secure, intelligent systems.
 My journey includes Python programming, machine learning, Deep learning and game development, with a goal to specialize in technologies that can make a positive impact on the world.
-I am continuously learning and enhancing my skill set to stay ahead in the dynamic field of technology.
+I am continuously learning and enhancing my skill set to stay ahead in the dynamic field of technology and Help humanity.

 ![Profile Picture](https://path/to/your/profile-picture.jpg)